Can Dogs Eat Cinnamon Applesauce? Here is What You Need To Know!

 • Calcium and phosphorus are important for strong and healthy teeth, bones, and nails.

-• They are high in soluble fibre, which is good for digestion (it prevents constipation and diarrhoea), and may also have prebiotic properties.
+• They are high in soluble fiber, which is good for digestion (it prevents constipation and diarrhea) and may also have prebiotic properties.

 • Vitamin C can aid in the treatment of degenerative disorders such as arthritis.